Saudi Aramco profit slides to $30 billion on lower oil prices

 Cash flow from operating activities came in at $33.6 billion in the second quarter and $73.3 billion in the first half of the year.

-Free cash flow was $23.2 billion in the second quarter and $54.1 billion and during the first half of 2023.
+Free cash flow was $23.2 billion in the second quarter compared with $34.6 billion in the same period a year earlier and $54.1 billion during the first half of 2023 compared with $65.2 billion in 2022.

-The company's gearing ratio was down 10.5 per cent at the end of June.
+The company's gearing ratio was down 10.5 per cent at the end of June compared with 7.9 per cent at the end of 2022.

 Return on average capital employed during the second quarter was 25.9 per cent, compared to 31.3 per cent for the same period in 2022.